noflo/noflo-ui-server/README.md

 ![NoFlo UI](https://pbs.twimg.com/media/A76BXMbCIAA-VMI.png:medium)

 Having a proper user interface is NoFlo's [issue number 1](https://github.com/bergie/noflo/issues/1).
 You can follow the plans and progress also there.
 The current implementation is based on the [jsPlumb](http://jsplumb.org/) library, but I'm also following the progress on the [dataflow editor](http://meemoo.org/dataflow/).

+## Visual language

+Flow-based programs are essentially flowcharts that you can run.
+You can write them in [the domain-specific FBP language](https://github.com/bergie/noflo/blob/master/examples/linecount/count.fbp), or generate [JSON](https://github.com/bergie/noflo/blob/master/examples/linecount/count.json) from external tools.
+But really, the best way to work with them is to do it visually.

+Because of this, we need to define some visual concepts to show the various features of typical flow-based programs.
+Here are the current ideas:

+* Boxes represent individual processes in the network
+* Double-bordered boxes represent processes that are actually subgraphs instead of code
+* Round connectors in the edges of the boxes represent regular input or output ports
+* Square connectors represent arrayports, and can have multiple connections
+* Input ports are on the left-hand side of a box
+* Output ports are on the right-hand side of a box
+* Arrows or lines between ports show the connections between them